ZKI-PH-ImageAnalysis/seq2squiggle/README.md

 seq2squiggle train train_dir valid_dir --config my_config.yml --model last.ckpt
 ```

+For a detailed explanation of the configuration parameters, see [CONFIG.md](CONFIG.md)

 ## Acknowledgement
 The model is based on [xcmyz's implementation of FastSpeech](https://github.com/xcmyz/FastSpeech).
 Some code snippets for preprocessing DNA-signal chunks have been taken from [bonito](https://github.com/nanoporetech/bonito).
 We also incorporated code snippets from [Casanovo](https://github.com/Noble-Lab/casanovo) for different functionalities, including downloading weights, logging, and the design of the main function.
 Additionally, we used parameter profiles from squigulator for various chemistries to set digitisation, sample-rate, range, median_before, and other signal parameters.
 These profiles are detailed in [squigulator's documentation](https://hasindu2008.github.io/squigulator/docs/profile.html).